colindooley11/PaymentGateway/README.md

 2. Get Payment Details
 3. Allow simulation of bank

-I have added a few extras too ;) - also in this readme I discuss some of the points I missed in the archictecture part of interview with my terribly straw man discussion of an architecture.
+I have added a few extras too ;) - also in this readme I discuss some of the points I missed in the architecture part of interview with my terribly straw man discussion of an architecture.
 I absolutely know a bunch of approaches to provide security, scalability, uptime, resiliency etc and was frustrated I never explained them!

 ### Extras